 Radcliffe Chambers is again ranked as a Top Tier set in the 2016 edition of Legal 500 and cited as ‘one of the pre-eminent Chancery sets, with an excellent reputation for both private client and commercial work.’
 Malcolm Waters QC is described as being ‘An absolute star in the consumer credit world.’

-We are thrilled to have been shortlisted for Chambers of the Year category, at The Lawyer Awards this year.
+We are absolutely delighted to have won Chambers of the Year at the STEP Private Client Awards event last night.

 Frances Ratcliffe appeared before Judge Thomas Scott in the First Tier Tribunal (Tax Chamber) on 5 September in a case concerning the meaning of unauthorised payments under Part 4 of the Finance Act 2004 in the pensions context.